argoproj-labs/argocd-autopilot/docs/Getting-Started.md

 * `autopilot-bootstrap` - References the `bootstrap` directory in the GitOps repository, and manages the other 2 applications
 * `argo-cd` - References the `bootstrap/argo-cd` folder, and manages the Argo CD deployment itself (including Argo CD ApplicationSet)
-* `root` - References the `projects` directiry in the repo.
+* `root` - References the `projects` directory in the repo.
 The folder contains only an empty `DUMMY` file after the bootstrap command, so no projects will be created

 <!-- FIXME: Screenshot is outdated; missing the `cluster-resources-in-cluster` Application introduced with #79. -->
 ![Step 1](assets/getting_started_1.png)